9.1 APPOINTMENTS, GENERAL.

 (4/05; 3/12; 8/12)

-The guidelines below are followed in the filling of all positions for executive/administrative/managerial staff (at pay grade 12 or higher in the organized professional and scientific classification system, or at pay level 7 6 or higher in the non-organized professional and scientific classification system) and for faculty appointments with significant administrative responsibilities:
+The guidelines below are followed in the filling of all positions for executive/administrative/managerial staff at pay level 6 or higher in the non-organized professional and scientific classification system and for faculty appointments with significant administrative responsibilities:

 As a requisite job qualification, a statement must be included in the position announcement that candidates and/or applicants be able to demonstrate job-related experience with and/or commitment to diversity in the work/academic environment.

 Examples of language that may be used in advertisements to satisfy this requirement are listed on the Office of Equal Opportunity and Diversity's web site at www.uiowa.edu/~eod/searches/manual/advertising/diversity.html.